 If the sump pump is overheating, you may need to upgrade the voltage or shut the pump off for a while to let it cool down.

 Sump Pump troubleshooting is important in identifying any areas that may need testing, fixing or upgrading testing, fixing or upgrading.
-If your basement is prone to flooding, a sump pump will help push the water out in a timely manner.
+If your basement is prone to flooding, any high quality sump pump will help push the water out in a timely manner.
 The stress associated with cleaning up after major flooding and the loss of valuable items can be time-consuming and expensive.

 Your sump pump will breakdown or wear out from time to time.
 Knowing what to look for and how to make simple repairs will help keep the pump running and reduce maintenance costs.
 Early maintenance may reduce stress, minimize property damage and have your pump working well to handle any emergency.